-Join our 9-day adventure to the heart of West Africa through an expedition-like journey across Ghana, a country which is incredibly rich in traditions and yet is experiencing ever increasing modernity.
+Join our 9-days adventure to the heart of West Africa through an expedition-like journey across Ghana, a country which is incredibly rich in traditions and yet is experiencing ever increasing modernity.

-A trip for travellers interested in the uniqueness of the Ashanti Golden Kingdom, as well as in love with African rhythms, rituals and dances, variety of landscapes and tribes, local markets rich in spices and smells.
+A trip for travellers interested in the uniqueness of the Ashanti Golden Kingdom, as well as in love with African rhythms, rituals and dances, landscapes and tribes and local colourful markets rich in spices and smells.

-The trip gives the chance to visit the castles which served the slave trade.
+The trip gives the chance to visit the castles which once served the slave trade.

-In the north we will walk in one of few National Parks in West Africa, which deserves a visit.
-Mole Park.
+In the north we will walk in one of the few National Parks in West Africa: Mole National Park, well worth a visit.

-Special events: Afrochella music festival, started in 2017 and becoming one of major music events in West Africa
+Special events: Afrochella music festival, started in 2017 it is becoming one of the major music events in West Africa.

-A tour mixing peoples and nature, history and present, Accra, one of the most vibrant cities in Africa will show you how Africa is building up its own future.
+Overall, a tour between peoples and nature, history and present, Accra, one of the most vibrant cities in Africa will show you how Africa is building up its own future.

 Arrival in Accra (Ghana) and transfer to the hotel.